GB&I 7 – 4 USA

 GB&I won the match for the first time in front of crowds estimated to be in the region of 12,000.
 Whilst it may be going too far to say the victory saved the contest it undoubtedly gave it some new momentum.
 The Walker Cup was a proper competition again and as such could still be considered relevant.

 The 1937 Amateur champion was Robert Sweeny Jr. Born in Pasadena, California he was the fifth American to win the Championship.
-However, having come over to study at Oxford University in the early 1930s he chose not to return and made his residence in London.
+However, having come over to study at Oxford University in the early 1930s he chose not to return (until the 1950s) and made his residence in London.
 Whilst there was some discussion about his inclusion in the US team, particularly as it was selected early, his lack of American results went against him in the final analysis.
 1938 would start a flirtation with the match for Sweeny which would continue for the next 20 years but ultimately would end in no appearances. [see 1947 and 1955 Match Notes]

 The R&A Championship Committee introduced a new selection committee for the 1938 match consisting of Hugh Dickson, John Morrison, Tom Thirsk, Cyril Tolley and Bill Torrance.
 John Beck was appointed non-playing captain.